Here's a breakdown of some of the benefits and drawbacks of RISE personal loans.

 Fees and penalties

-Rise doesn’t charge origination or application fees, and there’s no prepayment penalty for paying your loan off early.
+RISE doesn’t charge origination or application fees, and there’s no prepayment penalty if you pay off your loan early.
+You’ll also get a seven-day grace period before you’re charged a late-payment fee.

-You must apply online for Rise personal loans, and it’s possible to get a decision from the lender within minutes.
-There are no brick-and-mortar branches to visit.
-Have your identification, proof of income and checking account information at hand before you begin the application.
+You must apply online for RISE personal loans, and it’s possible to get a decision from the lender within minutes.

 To apply for the loan, a few things are required: